 While taking this medicine you may feel less alert than normal.
 If this happens, do not drive a car or use any tools or machines.

-- Liquid maltitol - This medicine also contains liquid maltitol.
-If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.
+- liquid maltitol (E 965) – If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.
 May have a mild laxative effect.

 Always take this medicine exactly as your doctor or pharmacist has told you.
 Look on the label and check with your doctor or pharmacist if you are not sure.